acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/panel.md

 [`port`](dev-guide/addon-development/content-scripts/using-port.html) API.

-For example, here's a content script that intercepts mouse clicks on links inside the panel, and sends the target URL to the main add-on code:
+For example, here's a content script that intercepts mouse clicks on links inside the panel, and sends the target URL to the main add-on code.
+The content script sends the add-on code messages using `self.port.emit()` and the add-on script receives them using `panel.port.on()`.

 <span class="aside">This example uses `contentScript` to pass in the script
 as a string.
 It's usually better practice to use `contentScriptFile`, which